borntofrappe/borntofrappe/README.md

 At the time of writing, and personally, the build fails by using a version older than the least required by the kit.

-## Day 1.5: Tirer les lecons <!-- du passé -->

-Following some research, and a bit of experimentation, I've found how to dynamically generate pages and retrieve the information from markdown files.
-More accurately, retrieve the information from `.svx` file, combining markdown syntax with the valid Svelte syntax.
-In this direction `mdsvex` is the package which allows to process the syntax.

-_Helpful resources:_

-- [mdsvex](https://github.com/pngwn/MDsveX) as the `.svx` preprocessor

-- [Unofficial Documentation for @sveltejs/kit](https://github.com/GrygrFlzr/kit-docs) for a real-world example combining SvelteKit and mdesvex

-- [documentation for glob.import](https://vitejs.dev/guide/features.html#glob-import), a feature from the vite tool

-Past these links, the [SvelteKit docs](https://kit.svelte.dev/docs) and [one of the examples from the github repo](https://github.com/sveltejs/kit/tree/master/examples/svelte-kit-demo) give a solid basis for how to dynamically generate pages, leaning on endpoints (`.js` files), and how to include data from the server, leaning on the `hooks` folder.

-### Blog
+### mdsvex

 In `src/blog` add a series of blog posts with the `.svx` extension.
 In trying to experiment with the features from the library, these file include markdown syntax alongside Svelte syntax.

-### svelte.config.js

-It is immediately necessary to update the config file so that the kit is able to understand and process `.svx` syntax.
+Update the config file so that the kit is able to understand and process `.svx` syntax.

 Update the `extensions` field with the desired extension.